adap/flower/examples/embedded-devices/README.md

 This tutorial allows for a variety of settings (some shown in the diagrams above).
 As long as you have access to one embedded device, you can follow along.
 This is a list of components that you'll need:

 - For Flower server: A machine running Linux/macOS/Windows (e.g. your laptop).
 You can run the server on an embedded device too!
-- For Flower clients (any one):
-  - Raspberry Pi 4
-  - Raspberry Pi Zero 2
-  - NVIDIA Jetson Xavier-NX
-  - NVIDIA Jetson Nano
+- For Flower clients (one or more): Raspberry Pi 4 (or Zero 2), or an NVIDIA Jetson Xavier-NX (or Nano), or anything similar to these.
 - A uSD card with 32GB or more.
 - Software to flash the images to a uSD card:
   - For Raspberry Pi we recommend the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)